2014 McDonald's All-American Boys Game

 The 2014 McDonald's All-American Boys Game was an All-star basketball game that was played on April 2, 2014 at the United Center in Chicago, home of the Chicago Bulls.
 It was the 37th annual McDonald's All-American Game for high school boys.
 The game's rosters featured the best and most highly recruited blue chip boys high school basketball players graduating in 2014.
-Chicago, which became the first city to host the game in back-to-back years in 2012, will continue to host the game annually at least until 2015.
+Chicago, which became the first city to host the game in back-to-back years in 2012, continued to host the game annually until 2017.
 The rosters for the game were announced at 6:00 PM ET on January 29 on ESPNU.
-At the time of the announcement 22 of the 24 players had committed to Division I basketball programs.
+At the time of the announcement, 22 of the 24 players had committed to Division I basketball programs.
 Duke and Kentucky led the field with four commits each.
 One of the game's major storylines was that local big men Jahlil Okafor (McDonald's Morgan Wootten Player of the Year) and Cliff Alexander (Naismith Player of the Year) opposed each other.